 Cassandra Koenen, global head of Wildlife.
 Not Pets campaign says:

 “Just because a wild animal is cute, it does not mean you should take it home with you.
-Unfortunately, this fact appears to be lost on many people as they are influenced by social media, and influencers showing them off as fun and cool pets.
+Unfortunately, this fact appears to be lost on many people as they are influenced by social media, and influencers showing them off as fun and cool pets."

-Choose a domesticated pet
+The solution: Choose a domesticated pet

 We are urging people to not buy, own or breed a wild animal as a pet.
 A life in captivity is a world away from a life in the wild.